Skip to content

 Step 3 - Deploy the API in APK

-Refer to the Deploy the API in APK to deploy the API using APK configuration.
+Refer to the Deploy the API to deploy the API using APK configuration.

 Step 4 - Generate an Acess Token